 Description of the Barsana Holi, Uttar Pradesh

 On this particular day, the men of Nandgaon come to Barsana.
 Their intention is to take over the temple of Shri Radhikaji.
 But the women of Barsana are reluctant to allow them to do so.
 They resist them with bamboo sticks.
-This is why here Holi is also popularly known as Latthmaar Holi.
+This is why here Holi is also popularly known as Lathmar Holi.

 The men are unable to strike back.
 All they can do is to splash colors on the women.
 The men who are caught are rather unfortunate.
-The men are forced to clad themselves in women’s clothes, apply cosmetics and dance like ladies in front of everyday.
+The men are forced to clad themselves in women’s clothes, apply cosmetics and dance like ladies in front of everybody.

 This is embarrassing to them but others have their fair share of laughter.
 However everything is done in the right spirit.
 It is a mock battle and both the victors and the vanquished enjoy everything thoroughly.
 According to legend, Lord Krishna met with similar kind of treatment from the gopis.